“God could have walked away … and started over.”

 The statement I quoted in the title of this article was found on the website for a local church, Prairie Creek Baptist Church in Plano, TX.

 [As of the writing of this article, if you click on the Get Connected/Faith link on the site’s landing page you’ll be taken to a page containing an article entitled Follow Jesus.
-Within that article is the very foolish statement above.]
+Within that article is the very foolish statement that titles this article.]

 [EDIT Nov 2020: I checked to see that this page was still current; it is.]